Newport, Shropshire: Religious sites

 Due to the growth and decline of religions over time some previous churches have since been used for other uses or been demolished altogether, most of these are in the Upper Bar area of the town, around the Granville road and Wellington road area.

 Near to the Trinity church is the Newport Primitive Methodist Chapel, built 1877, closed 1920 which replaced the one built in Stafford Road, built 1830.
 This is still there as a house next door to the New Inn.

 Two more former churches are the Newport Wesleyan Methodist Chapel, Upper Bar, built 1829, which was turned into a shop and theatre in 1876 and the Wesleyan Methodist Chapel in Avenue Road which was built in 1876 and closed in 2001 on merging with the Wellington Road URC Chapel; it subsequently became a gym but has since been converted into a house.

 Newport General Cemetery was opened for burials on 2 March 1859 with its first interment taking place on 5 March 1859 when it is noted that some 1,000 people witnessed the burial.
 The cemetery contains a chapel built at the same time and is bounded at the public roadside by fine wrought iron railings and gates.
 The cemetery was originally laid out with four oval lawns around a cross-shaped set of roads with the chapel centrally placed.
-Also buried in the cemetery are eleven British Army soldiers of World War I and a soldier and airman of World War II, who are commemorated by a row of Commonwealth War Graves Commission headstones.
+The cemetery contains the war graves of eleven British Army soldiers of World War I and a soldier and airman of World War II, who are commemorated by a row of Commonwealth War Graves Commission headstones.
+Also buried there is former first-class cricketer Tom Collins who was headmaster at Newport Grammar School.

 Economy

 Newport is the main hub for the farming community along the Shropshire/Staffordshire border and as a local business centre.
 The Football Association, Medical and Exercise Science Department is based at Lilleshall Hall on the outskirts of the town.

 A large section of Newport's economy is based around education, two selective state schools and a large comprehensive drawing students from far beyond the town, as well as a university on the edge of the town along with a regional food academy.

-Retail plays a major part of the economy of the town, with the majority of shops being located in and around the High street, with larger out-of-town stores located on the Audley Avenue and Springfield trading estates in the south of the town and to the east of the town the Mere park complex.
+Retail plays a major part of the economy of the town, with the majority of shops being located in and around the High Street, with larger out-of-town stores located on the Audley Avenue and Springfield trading estates in the south of the town and to the east of the town the Mere Park complex.